Legal Aid/Services Providers

 Spanish line: 800-247-1931

-Legal Services of Southern Piedmont (LSSP) provides legal assistance in civil matters to low-income persons in the Charlotte area and in west-central North Carolina.
+The Charlotte Center for Legal Advocacy provides legal assistance in civil matters to low-income persons in the Charlotte area and in west-central North Carolina.

-Legal Services of Southern Piedmont serves low-income children and their families, the elderly, disabled persons and immigrants and their families in Mecklenburg and surrounding counties and Western North Carolina.
-LSSP provides legal assistance in civil matters, including family support, health care, immigrant justice, consumer protection, employment law, legal services for the elderly, tax, and veterans benefits/veterans rights.
+The Charlotte Center for Legal Advocacy serves low-income children and their families, the elderly, disabled persons and immigrants and their families in Mecklenburg and surrounding counties and Western North Carolina.
+CCLA provides legal assistance in civil matters, including family support, health care, immigrant justice, consumer protection, employment law, legal services for the elderly, tax, and veterans benefits/veterans rights.

 N.C.
 Justice Center